chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 <h2 id="memoizing-assets">Memoizing Build Assets</h2>

-Part of my build already included a plugin that added JavaScript as a templating language, pumps rendered JS files through [esbuild](https://esbuild.github.io/), and spits out the result.
-This allowed me to
+Part of my build already included a plugin that adds JavaScript as a templating language, pumps rendered JS files through [esbuild](https://esbuild.github.io/), and spits out the result.
+Slotting memoization into this build process was quite straightforward, and instantly cut down my build times significantly!

-So here it is, the contents of my plugin that adds JavaScript as a templating language, pumps rendered JS files through [esbuild](https://esbuild.github.io/), and adds memoization so that repeated calls are pulled from a cached object.

 ```javascript
 import esbuild from "esbuild"